cropgeeks/hpc-help/gdpr.rst

 What are your rights in relation to the personal data we hold about you?
 ------------------------------------------------------------------------
 We have summarised your rights below.
-Please contact either of our Data Protection Officers at dpo@hutton.ac.uk (Hutton) or gdpr@niab.com (NIAB) to exercise these.
+Please contact our Data Protection Officer at dpo@hutton.ac.uk to exercise these.

 - If we are relying on your consent, you can withdraw your consent at any time, at which point we shall stop processing your personal data in that way.
 Please note this does not affect the legality of our processing up to the date of your withdrawal of consent.
 However, should you withdraw your consent, we may no longer be able to provide the services or otherwise fulfil our obligations towards you which your consent relates to.
 - You can seek to restrict our processing of your personal data, ask us to rectify any personal data we hold about you or object to us processing your personal data for the purposes stated above.